voedger/reqmd/worklog.md

   - Context: analyzer.go
 - Copilot.Claude: analyzer_test.go: use helper to create FileStructure with one requriement👍
 - CopilotAgent.Claude: analyzer_test.go: Construct tests to cover action analysys.
 Do not use table tests, use separate Runs.
 Construct new helper functions to create FileStructures, if needed.👍
+- Me: Oops, models.go does not match the design (created it manually)
+- CopilotAgent.Claude: Update `models.go/Action*` and analyzer.go to match the `design.md/Action types`👍
+  - Context: worklog.md
+- CopilotAgent.Claude: Update analyzer_test.go to match the `design.md/Action types`👍
+- Me: oops, Construction of ActionAddFileURL and ActionUpdateHash is missed in the design

 --------------------